ITensor/website/docs/book/trg.md

 # Case Study: TRG Algorithm

-The handful of techniques we have covered so far (ITensor contraction and SVD) are already enough to implement a very powerful algorithm: the _tensor renormalization group_ (TRG).
+The handful of techniques we have covered so far (ITensor contraction and SVD) are already enough to implement a powerful algorithm: the _tensor renormalization group_ (TRG).

 First proposed by Levin and Nave (cond-mat/0611687), TRG is a strategy for contracting a network of tensors connected in a two-dimensional lattice pattern by decimating the network in a heirarchical fashion.
-The term ["renormalization group"](http://physics.ohio-state.edu/~jay/846/Wilson.pdf) in the physics literature refers to any such process where less important information at small distance scales is repeatedly removed until the most important information remains.
+The term ["renormalization group"](http://physics.ohio-state.edu/~jay/846/Wilson.pdf) refers to any such process where less important information at small distance scales is repeatedly removed until the most important information remains.

 ## The Problem